mufidu/mufidu.com/pages/about/index.md

 Some good notes will be edited and published here.

+In every website I wrote, I focus on maximizing one aspect.
 This site is built with performance as a priority, so it's pretty simple.
 All the cool stuff is in [my other projects](/projects/).

 ## About me